Health Insurance Marketplace

 The Marketplace offers side-by-side comparisons of local plans based on price, benefits and other features.
 The Marketplace application helps determine who is eligible for low-cost coverage based on income and family size, as well as who qualifies for free or low-cost coverage through Medicaid (Sooner Care).
 Most U.S. citizens and legal residents are now required by law (Affordable Care Act, 2010) to have qualifying health insurance coverage or pay a tax penalty.

 Insurance plans in the Marketplace are offered by private companies, including CommunityCare.
-No plan can turn an individual away or charge more because of a pre-existing illness or medical condition, and plans must cover treatments for those conditions.
+No plan can deny coverage or charge more because of a pre-existing illness or medical condition, and plans must cover treatments for those conditions.
 Health insurance plans help pay for routine health maintenance and serve to limit unexpected, high medical costs.
 Many preventive services are covered at no cost to the individual.

-Adult children can remain on their parents' plans up to the age of 26, including those who are full-time students, disabled or not tax dependent.
+Adult children can remain on their parents' plans up to age 26, including those who are full-time students, disabled or not tax dependent.

 Marketplace Coverage Options